 The most loved traditional Gelato is Stracciatella.
 It’s a divine combination of vanilla and chocolate.
 It is adding melted chocolate to the Vanilla base of Gelato during the final stages of churning.
 This makes melted chocolate turn into the Choco chip and gives the Stacia texture to Gelato.
 Once again, melted chocolate is poured on Stracciatella before serving.

 Another Iconic Gelato flavor is Tiramisu Gelato.
 The term tiramisu categorically refers to “cheer me up” or “Pull me up” in Italian.
-The must-have combination of espresso, cocoa, and mascarpone and vanilla make this Gelato most cherished in Italy.
+The must-have combination of espresso, cocoa, and mascarpone, and vanilla make this Gelato most cherished in Italy.
 The lasting flavor of Tiramisu will surely lift your spirits.

-Here comes the one of delightful traditional flavor, Pistachio Gelato.
+Here comes the one of delightful traditional flavors, Pistachio Gelato.
 An authentic pistachio Gelato will only have pistachio as it flavors ingredients, and you can make out the same by looking at the color of it.
-The darker green it is, chances are chlorophyll is added.
+The darker green it is, the chances are chlorophyll is added.
 The more subtle shade of light green and you know, you will be experiencing the rich flavor of pistachio Gelato.

 Another all-time favorite flavor is Chicha Gelato.
 The base is a preparation that includes the right mix of rice and milk with a cinnamon hint.
 Chicha flavor gives you a throwback of your lovely childhood memories.
 All age groups enjoy this exciting Italian flavor.

 The next divine flavor is Dulce de leche Gelato.
 I know you may say, dulce de leche pack is available everywhere on the shelf, but let me tell you it can never match the heavenly taste of slow-cooked milk with the right amount of sugar.
-Here, this slow-cooked milk is mixed with cream to create a fantastic flavor that has been enjoyed since ages.
+Here, this slow-cooked milk is mixed with cream to create a fantastic flavor that has been enjoyed for ages.